varnishcache/homepage/R1/source/releases/index.rst

 .............................

 Varnish Cache is available on Amazon Web Services (AWS) Elastic Compute Cloud (EC2).
-Here is a list of the current instances available:
+Here is a list of the current images available:

 * `Varnish Cache 4 on Ubuntu LTS 14.04 on AWS`_
 * `Varnish Cache 5 on Ubuntu LTS 14.04 on AWS`_